 The Application Form Instructions should be read in their entirety prior to completing the Application Form.
 Most questions will be answered by the Application Form Instructions.
 Additional questions that applicants may have are addressed in FAQs.

-If you have specific questions that are not addressed in the Application Form Instructions or the FAQs, please direct them to the Site Remediation Professional Licensing Board Executive Director Janine MacGregor at 609-984-3424 or SRPLBoardContact@dep.nj.gov
+If you have specific questions that are not addressed in the Application Form Instructions or the FAQs, please direct them to the Site Remediation Professional Licensing Board at 609-984-3424 or email SRPLBoardContact@dep.nj.gov.

-Applicants are required to have three letters of reference submitted on their behalf.
-The letters of reference must be from three persons with personal knowledge of the applicant's training, experience and professional conduct, including at least one LSRP, at least one current or past employer of the applicant from any state, and a third person of the applicant’s choosing.
-The letters of reference must be submitted on the Letter of Reference form.
+Applicants are required to have three reference forms submitted on their behalf.
+The reference forms must be from three persons with personal knowledge of the applicant's training, experience and professional conduct who are not related to the applicant.
+These persons may be an LSRP, a current or past employer of the applicant from any state, or another person of the applicants choosing.
+Access the Reference form here.

 An individual whose application is approved by the Board must then take and obtain a passing score on the LSRP examination.
-The Board is currently administering the LSRP examination approximately once per year.
+The Board is currently administering the LSRP examination approximately once every 18 months.

 When the Board approves an application, the Board will notify the applicant that he or she is a candidate for the LSRP examination.
 The notification will include information concerning registration for the next scheduled LSRP examination.

 The notification will also include an LSRP Examination Candidate Agreement, which will include the rules concerning the examination.
 No person will be permitted to take the examination unless he or she signs a statement certifying that he or she has read the LSRP Examination Candidate Agreement and agrees to abide by its terms.
 A copy of the LSRP Examination Candidate Agreement, along with information about the format and content of the LSRP examination, can be found in the Candidate Bulletin.
-An updated Candidate Bulletin was recently posted and is dated March 2017.
+The Candidate Bulletin for the 2023 LSRP Examination, In-Person Format, is provided here; Candidate Bulletin.